-Field Description 1 SRC_AS LP Auto-WAKE/SLEEP event status flag 0: A WAKE-to-SLEEP or SLEEP-to-WAKE system operating mode transition has not occurred.
+Field Description 2 SRC_ORIENT Orientation change event flag The SRC_ORIENT flag is asserted whenever the ORIENT_STATUS[NEW_ORIENT] bit is asserted and a change in orientation has been detected.
+Reading the ORIENT_STATUS register clears this event flag.
+0: An orientation change event has not occurred 1: An orientation change event has occurred.
+1 SRC_AS LP Auto-WAKE/SLEEP event status flag 0: A WAKE-to-SLEEP or SLEEP-to-WAKE system operating mode transition has not occurred.
 1: A WAKE-to-SLEEP or a SLEEP-to-WAKE system operating mode transition has occurred.
 Reading the SYS_MODE register allows the host processor to determine if the transition direction was from WAKE-to-SLEEP or SLEEP-to-WAKE: • A WAKE-to-SLEEP transition is observed when no configured interrupt event occurs for a time period (number of ODR periods) that equals the user-specified inactivity time limit programmed in the ASLP_COUNT_LSB and ASLP_COUNT_MSB registers.
 On expiry of configured time period with no user specified activity, the system transitions to the user-specified SLEEP power mode (SENS_CONFIG2[sleep_pm]) and ODR (or decimation and idle time settings when Flexible Performance mode is selected). • A SLEEP-to-WAKE transition occurs when a configured interrupt event flag becomes active.
 The interrupt event flag transitions to the user-specified WAKE power mode (SENS_CONFIG2[wake_pm]) and ODR (or decimation and idle time settings when Flexible Performance mode is selected).
-Notes: • The SRC_AS LP event flag is cleared by reading the SYS_MODE register. • The SRC_AS LP event flag is enabled when ASLP_COUNT <math>\geq</math> 1 which also enables the Auto-WAKE/SLEEP function.
+Notes: • The SRC_AS LP event flag is cleared by reading the SYS_MODE register. • The SRC_AS LP event flag is enabled when ASLP_COUNT <math>\geq 1</math> which also enables the Auto-WAKE/SLEEP function.
 The SRC_AS LP flag is only operational when INT_EN[ALSP_EN] = 1.
 0 SRC_BOOT System boot complete event flag 0: Boot sequence in process/not complete.
-1: Boot sequence completed; FXLS8964AF is now ready to accept commands over the IC or SPI interfaces.
+1: Boot sequence completed; FXLS8961AF is now ready to accept commands over the IC or SPI interfaces.
 This flag is automatically set to 1 upon completion of the boot process and remains set until a POR, soft reset, or exit from Hibernate mode event occurs.
 When BT_MODE = GND: Boot interrupt is generated in INT1/MOT_DET pin by default.
 This event flag may be configured to generate an interrupt on either the INT1 or INT2 pin depending on the mapping selected in INT_PIN_SEL.
 When this event flag is enabled as an interrupt output, either the INT1 or INT2 (depending on the setting made in INT_PIN_SEL register) pin is pulsed once with a width of TBOOT1 <math>\mu</math>s when the boot process completes.
 When BT_MODE = VDD: The INT2/BOOT_OUT pin is pulsed once with a duration of TBOOT2 ms when the boot process completes.
 The pulse is active low (open-drain output); an external pull-up resistor is required.
 Notes: • When BT_MODE = GND, after a POR or exiting Hibernate mode, the polarity of the BOOT pulse is default Active High because any IC write to the SENS_CONFIG4[INT_POL] fails until the boot process has completed. • After a Soft Reset, the INT_POL, INT_PP_OD, and INT_PIN_SEL register settings are not reset and maintain their previous values.
-As a result, an IC or SPI write to the SENS_CONFIG4[(INT_PP_OD and INT_POL bits)] and INT_PIN_SEL[BOOT_INT2] bits before the Soft Reset determines the logic polarity, output driver type, and INT1/2 pin mapping of the subsequent Boot pulse. • It is not possible to observe the state of the SRC_BOOT bit at '0' over the IC or SPI interfaces as read and write operations fails until the boot process has completed.
+As a result, an IC or SPI write to the SENS_CONFIG4[INT_PP_OD and INT_POL bits] and INT_PIN_SEL[BOOT_INT2] bits before the Soft Reset determines the logic polarity, output driver type, and INT1/2 pin mapping of the subsequent Boot pulse. • It is not possible to observe the state of the SRC_BOOT bit at '0' over the IC or SPI interfaces as read and write operations fails until the boot process has completed.

-15.2 TEMP\OUT register (address 01h)
+15.2.2 TEMP\OUT register (address 01h)